The chiPower transformation: a valid alternative to logratio transformations in compositional data analysis: Results

 The original coefficients are shown as vertical black lines, in the centre of a 95\% confidence interval in pink, according to the margin of error $\pm 1.96\,\textrm{SE}$ for each coefficient.
 The estimated coefficients in the subcompositions are shown as vertical red or blue lines (for positive and negative coefficients, respectively), where it can be seen that they all span the original estimates, and are well within the confidence intervals.
 For each of the 1000 subcompositions the accuracies and AUCs are also computed, and 95\% of the accuracies are between 80.0\% and 81.4\%, while 95\% of the AUCs are between 0.848 and 0.859.
 This further demonstrates that the logistic regression results would be substantively the same for any subcomposition, so that the modelling using power-transformed compositions is coherent for all practical purposes, further supporting the good performance of these power-transformed predictors in Table \ref{Predictions}.

-Another diagnostic of coherence is to see how much the regression coefficients change when subcompositions are chosen of different sizes.
+Another diagnostic of coherence is to see how much the regression coefficients change as a function of the sizes of the chosen subcompositions.
 Random subcompositions of 10\%, 20\%, etc., up to 90\% of the 33 remaining microbial taxa were taken, where the 14 parts in the original model are always included, 100 subcompositions in each case.
 The dispersions of the AUC values (original value of $0.859$ in the model -- see Table \ref{Predictions}) and for the regression coefficients of Roseburia (original standardized coefficient in the model equal to $-0.702$) are shown in Figure \ref{SubcompositionSizes}, in the form of boxplots.
 For small subcompositions the AUCs are under-estimating, as already seen when just the 14-part subcomposition (with no others added) was analyzed.
 The standardized coefficients of Roseburia are more negative but both the model AUCs and these coefficients converge to the values in the original model as the subcompositional size increases.
 The dispersion of these coefficients should be judged against the margins of error of the estimates in the full composition.
-For example, Roseburia's coefficient estimate is -0.702, with a SE of 0.104, giving a 95\% confidence interval of [ -0.906, -0.498 ], much wider than the dispersions shown in Figure \ref{SubcompositionSizes}B.
+For example, Roseburia's coefficient estimate is $-0.702$, with a SE of $0.104$, giving a 95\% confidence interval of [ $-0.906$, $-0.498$ ], much wider than the dispersions shown in Figure \ref{SubcompositionSizes}B.

 As for the interpretation, this is made directly on the part values (power-transformed), not on logratios, which is a considerable simplification.
 The standardized regression coefficients, shown in Figure \ref{Subcompositions}, give a model for log-odds of Crohn's disease in terms of the 14 standardized predictors of the following form, showing just the extreme negative and positive terms: